 Benjamin sighed, nails digging ever harder into the space between his eyebrows, turning it absolutely red.

 “As a Llorwyn, you have a certain... expectation about you.”
-He put his hands on the mahogany desk again, clasping them.
+He put his hands on the mahogany desk again.
 “You are named after the current-sitting Council Member, as well.
 Everyone expects great things from you.
 Not this... tomfoolery.”

 “Well quiddit...
 I’m just having a bit of fun.
 What’s so wrong about that?”